Oldemiro Balói

 Oldemiro Júlio Marques Balói (April 9, 1955 – April 12, 2021) was a Mozambican political figure who served in the government of Mozambique as Minister of Foreign Affairs from 2008 to 2017.

 Career

-Balói served as Deputy Minister of Cooperation in the early 1990s, then as Minister of Industry, Trade and Tourism from 1994 to 1999.
+Balói served as Deputy Minister of Cooperation in the early 1990s; in this role he was instrumental in bringing an end to Mozambique's civil war, working in partnership with the international aid agencies.
+He then served as Minister of Industry, Trade and Tourism from 1994 to 1999.
 He was subsequently active in the International Bank of Mozambique (Banco Internacional de Moçambique), serving as a member of its board of directors and its executive board.
-On March 10, 2008 he was appointed Minister of Foreign Affairs, replacing Alcinda Abreu.
+On March 10, 2008, he was appointed Minister of Foreign Affairs, replacing Alcinda Abreu.